peterkhe1999/CheatSheet/OSCP/README.md

 If a server is installed as a Certification Authority (CA), it can issue and revoke digital certificates.

-For example, we could issue certificates for web servers to use HTTPS or to authenticate users based on certificates from the CA via Smart Cards.
+E.g., we could issue certificates for web servers to use HTTPS or to authenticate users based on certificates from the CA via Smart Cards.

 These certificates may be marked as having a non-exportable private key for security reasons.
 If so, a private key associated with a certificate cannot be exported even with administrative privileges.

-The crypto module contains the capability to either patch the CryptoAPI function with `crypto::capi` or KeyIso service with `crypto::cng`, making non-exportable keys exportable.
+The **crypto** module contains the capability to either patch the CryptoAPI function with `crypto::capi` or KeyIso service with `crypto::cng`, making non-exportable keys exportable.

 ## Performing Attacks on Active Directory Authentication